Skip to main content

 Biography

-David was Director of the Oxford e-Research Centre 2012-17.
-Prior to moving to Oxford in 2010 he was Professor of Computer Science at University of Southampton and Director of the Centre for Pervasive Computing in the Environment.
-He was closely involved in the UK e-Science programme and from 2009-2013 was the National Strategic Director for Digital Social Research for the Economic and Social Research Council (ESRC), and subsequently Strategic Advisor for new and emerging forms of data and real time analytics.
-His earlier research activities included Amorphous Computing and Semantic Grid, as well as myExperiment which exemplifies his promotion of open research and enhancement of scholarly communication.
+Prior to moving to Oxford in 2010, David was Professor of Computer Science at the University of Southampton and Director of the Centre for Pervasive Computing in the Environment.
+His earlier research activities included Amorphous Computing at MIT and the Semantic Grid, as well as myExperiment and Research Objects which exemplify his promotion of open scholarship and enhancement of scholarly communication.
+His PhD study was in Lisp and distributed systems, supervised by David W Barron and Peter Henderson and awarded in 1990.

 Most Recent Publications